James-Leste/VisualizationNotebook/exercise1/report.md

 **Labels and Annotation**: Place labels directly next to the lines they describe, which avoids the need for a legend and reduces the cognitive load required to match colors to labels.
 **Data-Dense**: Jorma could present more information in the same space.
 For example, adding markers for significant events could provide context for price changes.
 **Color**: Use colors effectively to help distinguish data without distracting.
 Stick to a colorblind-friendly palette, in case Jorma’s blog has colorblind readers.
-Avoid Chartjunk: No 3D or unnecessary decorative elements that don’t add informational value.

 **Comparison**: Provide clear means for comparison, such as starting both Bitcoin and Nasdaq at 100% and plotting their relative change.

 ## Exercise 3